juankypunk/openrarp/README.md

 Copy the openrarp directory into the DOCUMENT_ROOT

-Rename the file 'config-default.php' to 'config.php' and edit the file to suit your needs
+Rename the file 'config-default.php' to 'config.php' and edit the file to suit your needs (depending on how you have configured postgres you will need to edit this file)

 Open a browser and enter the following url: http://localhost/openrarp